ivoleitao/stash/README.md

     // Temporary path
     final path = Directory.systemTemp.path;

-    // Creates a disk based cache with a capacity of 10
+    // Creates a file based cache with a capacity of 10
     // Since the name was not provided a uuid based name is assigned to the cache final cache = newDiskCache(path,
         maxEntries: 10, fromEncodable: (json) => Task.fromJson(json));